 Gmelina has been introduced as a forestry tree in many tropical regions of Africa and the Americas and is recorded as a weed of agriculture in Australia.
 Still, there does not appear to be any record of it anywhere as a serious weed.

-It produces abundant fruit and seed, but the seedlings need exposure to direct sunlight to establish and grow, with forest edges, gaps and disturbed areas reported to be the most frequently colonised.
+It produces abundant fruit and seed, but the seedlings need direct sunlight to establish and grow, with forest edges, gaps, and disturbed areas reported to be the most frequently colonised.
 Its assessment by the Hawaii Pacific Weed Risk Assessment (HPWRA) project has found it to be a low weed risk for Hawaii.

 The spent leaves and flowers fall to the ground, where they create litter.